 In conjunction with News Works, the Up Country series talks with some of New Zealand’s top regional newspaper editors about the performance of their titles in print and online, the role local news plays in regional communities, where they see the industry going and why advertisers should stick with them.
 First up, Barry Stewart, the newly appointed editor of the Otago Daily Times.

-As part of its new season launch, TVNZ announced the impending introduction of a short-form platform called OnDemand Shorts, which will be housed within the overarching TVNZ OnDemand offering and feature three- to five-minute video clips.
-And the broadcaster's looking to work with advertisers to fill the new platform with content.
+As part of its new season launch, TVNZ announced the impending introduction of a short-form platform called OnDemand Shorts, which will be housed with the overarching TVNZ OnDemand offering and feature three- to five-minute video clips.
+And the broadcaster’s looking to collaborate with advertisers to fill the new platform with content.